homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-ziguana.md

 Transpilers are tools that convert source code from one language to another language at a similar abstraction level.
 Ziguana is a transpiler built in zig that converts the source code written in our language to C

 When we write code, it eventually has to become something the machine can execute.
-There are two well-known paths there: compilation, where code is translated directly into machine binary (C, C++), and interpretation, where code is executed line-by-line by a runtime (Python).
+There are two well-known paths there: compilation, where code is translated directly into machine binary (C, C++), and interpretation, where code is executed line-by-line during runtime (Python).
 There's a third, lesser-known path: transpilation.
-A transpiler translates code from one high-level language (A) into another (B), then hands it off to language B's existing compiler toolchain.
+A transpiler translates code from one high-level language let's say (A) into another language (B), then hands it off to language B's existing compiler toolchain.

 You get a new language without having to build a compiler backend from scratch.
-That's the idea behind Ziguana, a transpiler, written in Zig, that compiles our language down to C. Instead of writing our own code generator, optimizer, and platform backends, we inherit decades of C toolchain maturity for free, while still designing the language surface however we want.
+That's the idea behind Ziguana, a transpiler written in Zig, that "Transpiles" our language down to C. Instead of writing our own code generator, optimizer, and platform backends, we inherit decades of C toolchain maturity for free, while still designing the language surface however we want.
-…

 ### Why Zig?
 ![ZigLogo](https://github.com/planksconstant/homebrew-internethome/blob/main/src/images/Ziguana_Tilde5.0/zig-logo.png?raw=true)